 1. Target Market

-One of the most important decisions that companies make in developing their marketing strategy is about their target market.
+One of the most important decisions that companies make in their marketing strategy is about their target market.
 It's a mistake (even though it's tempting) for a business to try to appeal to everyone.
 It’s called a “target” market for a reason.
-Miss the bull's eye and you loose.
-You must identify your target market, address the pain points and determine what your potential customers are looking for.
+Miss the bull's eye and you lose.
+You must identify your target market based on what different kinds of customers need and who you're best able to serve.